asksac/PrivateRouting/README.md

 As a result, HAProxy container image used in this project is based on the official HAProxy image published on [Docker Hub](https://hub.docker.com/_/haproxy).
-If you do not have Internet access from the Packer build machine, you can manually pull the Docker Hub image from a machine with Internet access and then push the image onto a private registry such as Amazon ECR, and then edit `build/docker_build.pkr.hcl` to point to the private source repo.
+If you do not have Internet access from the Packer build machine, you can manually pull the Docker Hub image from a machine with Internet access, then push the image onto a private registry such as Amazon ECR, and then edit `build/docker_build.pkr.hcl` to point to your private image repo.

 ### Test WebServer and TLS certificates